coder966/spring-boot-starter-multi-security-realms/README.md

   support.
 - Ability to define public apis per realm without the need to access and update the `SecurityFilterChain` manually.
   This is helpful if your application is huge, and you want to define public apis in segregated modules without the need to define them in a central place.
 - You still have full control and can inject this library in a single `SecurityFilterChain` if you wish and have multiple `SecurityFilterChain`.
+By default, this library creates a default `SecurityFilterChain` and injects the multi realm support into it.
 - Supports any type of `SecurityContextRepository`.
-By default, this library creates a bean of `HttpSessionSecurityContextRepository` if you don't already have one.
+By default, this library creates a default repository of type `HttpSessionSecurityContextRepository` if you don't already have one.

 ## Usage